MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-live-events/set-up-for-teams-live-events.md

 ## Step 4: Set up a video distribution solution for live events in Teams

 Playback of live event videos uses adaptive bitrate streaming (ABR) but it's a unicast stream, meaning every viewer is getting their own video stream from the internet.
 For live events or videos sent out to large portions of your organization, there could be a significant amount of internet bandwidth consumed by viewers.
-For organizations that want to reduce this internet traffic for live events, live events solutions are integrated with Microsoft's trusted video delivery partners offering software defined networks (SDNs) or enterprise content delivery networks (eCDNs).
-These SDN/eCDN platforms enable organizations to optimize network bandwidth without sacrificing end user viewing experiences.
-Our partners can help enable a more scalable and efficient video distribution across your enterprise network.
+For organizations that want to reduce this internet traffic for live events, Microsoft offers a first-party solution, [Microsoft eCDN](/ecdn) (enterprise content delivery network).
+Live events solutions are also integrated with Microsoft's trusted video delivery partners offering software defined networks (SDNs) or eCDNs.
+These SDN/eCDN platforms enable organizations to optimize network bandwidth without sacrificing end-user viewing experiences.
+These solutions can help enable a more scalable and efficient video distribution across your enterprise network.

+- **Microsoft eCDN**
+Microsoft eCDN is integrated into Teams and is also compatible with Stream and Yammer.
+It employs peer-to-peer technology within a corporate network to offload bandwidth from the WAN connection.

-**Purchase and set up your solution outside of Teams** Get expert help with scaling video delivery by leveraging Microsoft's trusted video delivery partners.
-Before you can enable a video delivery provider to be used with Teams, you must purchase and set up the SDN/eCDN solution outside and separate from Teams.
+- **Purchase and set up your solution outside of Teams** Get expert help with scaling video delivery by leveraging Microsoft's trusted video delivery partners.

 The following SDN/eCDN solutions are pre-integrated and can be set up to be used with Stream.